 The PTO can only be effective with your support.
-We urge you to join and become an active member.
-The PTO has contributed greatly to enriching the educational programs of the Hoover Elementary School.
+We urge you to join the PTO, and become an active member of this important organization.
+The PTO has worked hard to enhance the educational opportunities that are available to students at Hoover Elementary School.